-Learning about DNA, history, and how they fit together is a never-ending process!
-I've compiled some of my favorite resources to help you learn more.
+DNA.
+History.
+How they fit together.
+It's a never-ending learning process!
+I've compiled some of my favorite resources to help you on your journey.

 Note: This page contains affiliate links.
 This means that if you click on one of these links and make a purchase, I may receive a payment.
 There is no difference in cost to you, but it helps me keep the lights on.
 For more information on affiliate links on this site, please see the affiliate disclosure.